 Travel Ballet Slippers

-Ballet slippers like these (by Dream Pairs) are built for travel.
+Ballet slippers like these (by Cinderollies) are built for travel.
 They even fold to fit in your tote bag or clutch.

 … have them personalized with your new name (like these from Beach Wedding Party)…